James Martin (author)

-James Martin (19 October 1933 – 24 June 2013) was an English information technology consultant and author, known for his work on information technology engineering.
+James Martin (19 October 1933 – 24 June 2013) was a British information technology consultant and author, known for his work on information technology engineering.

 Biography

 James Martin was born on 19 October 1933 in Ashby-de-la-Zouch, England.
 He earned a degree in physics at Keble College, Oxford.

 Martin joined IBM in 1959, and from the 1980s on, established several IT consultancy firms.
 Starting in 1981 with Dixon Doll and Tony Carter he established DMW (Doll Martin Worldwide) in London, UK, which was later renamed James Martin Associates (JMA), which was (partly) bought by Texas Instruments Software in 1991.
 He later co-founded Database Design Inc. (DDI), in Ann Arbor, Michigan, to promulgate his database design techniques and to develop tools to help implement them.
 After becoming the market leader in information technology engineering software, DDI was renamed KnowledgeWare and eventually purchased by Fran Tarkenton, who took it public.

 Martin was awarded an honorary fellowship by Keble College, Oxford and an honorary Doctor of Science degree by the University of Warwick in July 2009.
 He gave the Turing Lecture in 2008.
 According to Computerworlds 25th anniversary issue, he was ranked fourth among the 25 individuals who have most influenced the world of computer science.